primeqa/primeqa/primeqa/services/README.md

 ### Drop in a Reader model

 Create a directory under `models` and copy `pytorch_model.bin`, `config.json` and `tokenizer.json` files into the direcotory.

+### Drop in a Reranker model

+The [ColBERTReranker](../components/reranker/colbert_reranker.py) requires a ColBERT checkpoint/model file.
+Create a subdirectory under `checkpoints` and copy the checkpoint/model file in that subdirectory.

 ### Drop in a Dense IR index and checkpoint